-June 14, 1830: On this day in 1830, a French army consisting of 34,000 men under the command of General Louis-Auguste de Bourmont landed 27 kilometers west of Algiers in Algeria to begin the French conquest of this vast portion of North Africa.
-France established a significant colony here in the years that followed, and from the mid-nineteenth century onward, French settlers in Algeria began planting vineyards.
-Eventually, the Algerian wine industry became so large that it was the most extensive wine exporter in the world for most of the first half of the twentieth century by a very considerable stretch.
+June 14, 1830: On this day in 1830 a French army consisting of 34,000 men under the command of General Louis-Auguste de Bourmont landed 27 kilometers west of Algiers in Algeria to begin the French conquest of this vast portion of North Africa.
+France established a significant colony here in the years that followed, though it would always be centred on the northern coastal part of modern Algeria north of the Atlas Mountains.
+From the mid-nineteenth century onwards, French settlers in Algeria, of which there were tens of thousands by then, began planting vineyards across the colony.
+The slopes of the Atlas Mountains were a particularly attractive region for viticulture with a perfect microclimate.
+Eventually, the Algerian wine industry became so large that it was the most extensive wine exporter in the world for most of the first half of the twentieth century by a very considerable stretch, a result of most of the wine being produced in Algeria being shipped abroad.

 June 14, 1927: On this day, the Pedroncellis, an Italian immigrant family who settled in Sonoma’s Dry Creek Valley, acquired land in the valley, which is now home to a substantial amount of the world’s wine production.